marcelo9898/ChallengeBI_Week1/README.md

 # ChallengeBI_Week1
-Dashboard to evaluate the conditions of a logistics company that is suffering due to the Covid pandemic!
+Dashboard to evaluate the conditions of a logistics company that has problems due to the Covid pandemic!